Jump to:

 Skip to content

-15 Best Stealth Games: Pass Without a Trace in 2025
+12 Best Stealth Games in 2025: Pass Without Leaving a Trace

 Our Top Picks for Stealth Games

 Stealth games offer a different kind of satisfaction.
 With methodical planning, observation, and sometimes panicked improvisation, the stakes are always high.
-The cherry on top of all this is that there are many ways to overcome challenges in these types of games!
+Best of all?
+There’s usually more than one clever way to outsmart the challenge.

 Whether you like playing as a burglar, an assassin, or just plain old running and hiding for your life, here’s a list of some fantastic stealth games that’ll test your cunning and inventiveness!